symfony/symfony-docs/controller.rst

 .. versionadded:: 3.3

-    The ability to type-hint a controller argument in order to receive a service was added in Symfony 3.3.
+    The ability to type-hint a controller argument in order to receive a service was introduced in Symfony 3.3.

 Symfony comes *packed* with a lot of useful objects, called :doc:`services </service_container>`.
 These are used for rendering templates, sending emails, querying the database and